 This is because some believe that the chicken breed is bewitched .

 The fibromelanosis gene is also responsible for their pitch-black bones and internal organs.

 The Breed Standard

-The Ayam Cemani chicken does not currently have an official US poultry standard; however, the Ayam Cemani breeder’s club is in the process of establishing a standard of perfection.
+The Ayam Cemani chicken does not currently have an official American Poultry Association standard; however, the Ayam Cemani breeder’s club is in the process of establishing a standard of perfection.

 Because these birds were first exported to Holland, they do have a Dutch standard of perfection.

 According to the Dutch, the Ayam Cemani breed should have a muscular body, broad breast bones, and long wings set on wide shoulders.

 The skin and facial appendages should all be pure black.

 This includes their feathers, legs, and feet with four toes on each foot.